wamp-proto/wamp-proto/spec/basic.md

 As a default, each WAMP message is transmitted as a separate WebSocket message.

-(For details on unbatched and batched modes, see part two of this spec.)

 ![alt text](figure/sessions4.png "Transport and Session Lifetime")

 ![alt text](figure/sessions3.png "Transports, Sessions and Peers")